MamyNova69/instagram_downloader.py/README.md

 ### Python Installation

-to install python visite https://www.python.org/
+To install python visite https://www.python.org/

 ### Install modules

-go to the folder you have saved these files and run a command line
+Go to the folder you have saved these files and run a command line.

+With windows you can open a terminal directly in the folder by typing cmd in the adresse bar

 ```bash
   pip install -r requirements.txt